duneanalytics/docs/docs/data-tables/index.md

 [Fantom](https://fantom.foundation/) is a layer 1 blockchain offering smart contract functionality.

 It uses a Directed Acyclic Graph, which involves the seamless interaction of nodes in the network to ensure fast and secure transactions.

+#### Zksync Era

+!!! warning
+    Zksync Era's client is currently not returning all traces.
+Decoded tables, traces and creation traces tables may be incomplete.

+Zksync Era is a zk-rollup that settles it's transactions on Ethereum Mainnet.
+You can read all about Zksync's approach to scaling and building a rollup [in their docs](https://era.zksync.io/docs/).

+Zksync